-The MOU was superseded by a Collaboration Agreement between the parties, dated December 14, 2022, pursuant to which the parties agreed to jointly approach new and existing customers with an integrated fuel cell and battery solution, integrate fuel cell and battery systems with software, develop and specific power electronics components for the integrated fuel cell and battery solution, and develop the integrated fuel cell and battery into a turn-key solution for customers.
+The MOU was superseded by a Collaboration Agreement between the parties, dated December 14, 2022, pursuant to which the parties agreed to jointly approach new and existing customers with an integrated fuel cell and battery solution.
+Both companies have started to promote integrated solutions to a number of customers.